Memphis Grizzlies-Los Angeles Lakers Injury Report, Betting Lines, How to Watch, Lineups & More

 TV: FanDuel Sports Network Southeast (Memphis), Spectrum SportsNet LA

-VITALS: The Memphis Grizzlies (15-18) and Los Angeles Lakers (20-11) meet for the second of three matchups this season, with the Lakers winning the first in October.
-The Grizzlies are 41-70 all-time versus the Lakers during the regular season, including 25-31 in home games and 16-39 in road games.
+VITALS: The Memphis Grizzlies (15-19) and Los Angeles Lakers (21-11) meet for the third of three matchups this season, with the Lakers winning the first two, (the first in October, the second on Jan.
+2).
+The Grizzlies are 41-71 all-time versus the Lakers during the regular season, including 25-31 in home games and 16-40 in road games.

 PROJECTED STARTERS